Tite007/frc-business-analytics/src/doc/PDF_REPORT_LAYOUT_SYSTEM.md

 - ✅ **Extracts highlights** from rich text content
 - ✅ **Formats financial data** professionally
 - ✅ **Includes proper disclaimers** and branding
+- ✅ **Bloomberg Integration**: Smart API fallback with institutional readership data
+- ✅ **Enhanced PDF Export**: Company name resolution for complete data coverage

-The system matches exactly what you showed in the screenshot - a **one-page professional research report** with all elements properly sized and positioned! 🎉📈
+The system matches exactly what you showed in the screenshot - a **one-page professional research report** with all elements properly sized and positioned, now including comprehensive Bloomberg institutional readership analytics! 🎉📈